OneWhen was the last time someone told you to exit a mutual fund or stock you’ve been holding for years?

 Right now, what does your investing situation actually look like?

-Today, where does most of your invested wealth sit?
+Where does most of your invested wealth sit?

 Roughly, how much do you currently have invested across all your accounts?